guddu69/dashboard/README.md

 ## Features

--**Customizable Themes**: Switch between light and dark themes, or create your own theme with a variety of color options.
+- **Customizable Themes**: Switch between light and dark themes, or create your own theme with a variety of color options.

--**Interactive Elements**:
+- **Interactive Elements**:
   1. **Tables**: You can delete users (dynamic table).
   2. **Charts**: Visualize your data with interactive charts and graphs.
   3. **Calendar**: Manage events and appointments with a user-friendly calendar interface.
   4. **Kanban Board**: Organize tasks and track progress using a dynamic Kanban board.
   5. **Seamless Integration**: All components work together seamlessly for a cohesive user experience.

 ## Acknowledgement